SeeSharpSoft/intellij-csv-validator/README.md

 ### \*NEW\* Table Editor

 The plugin provides editing of CSV files via a table editor since version 2.0.0.
 This editor is NOT related to the _Edit as table..._ functionality of [IntelliJ IDEA Ultimate/PhpStorm/DataGrip/etc.](https://www.jetbrains.com/help/phpstorm/editing-csv-and-tsv-files.html) and does not share any of its features or settings.
 It is a an alternative to the CSV text editor and not meant to replace or mirror the capabilities of the Jetbrains _"Data"_ tab.

+**!!!
+IMPORTANT !!!**

+The table editor requires a syntactically correct formatted CSV file.
+If the file can't be parsed, the table editor will be not available.
+The file needs to be fixed first via a text editor before it can be viewed and edited in the table editor.

+**Using the table editor might change the format of the CSV file:** All fields will be surrounded by double quotes and any spaces that are not part of the content will be removed!

 ![Table editor](./docs/tableeditor.png)